Anjishnu Mukherjee

 I am a fourth-year Ph.D. candidate in Computer Science at George Mason University, advised by Antonis Anastasopoulos and Ziwei Zhu in the GMU NLP Lab.

-I am currently on the 2027 job market for academic roles, including postdoctoral and tenure-track positions, as well as industry research roles.
+I am currently on the 2027 job market for academic roles, including postdoctoral and tenure-track positions.

 Selected Publications